Get ready for the event

 Exploring the commercial potential of your research

 This themed session will hone in on commercial aspects of research, looking at IP, Open Source and Data Exploitation in particular.
-Our panel includes:
+The panel will be chaired by Ian Ellerington, Technology Transfer Director at the Faraday Institution, and will feature the following panellists:

 1430 - 1515